-Hygiene Bag Assembly Returns Mark your calendars for Friday, September 30th, from 1:00-3:00 pm, in room 3-4, for the assembly meeting for hygiene bags for our homeless neighbors.
-Donations of any unopened toiletry items are welcome and may be placed in the marked box in the narthex.
-We have special need of tooth brushes, wash cloths and combs.
+Hygiene Bag Assembly Returns - See you at the assembly meeting for hygiene bags for our homeless neighbors, Friday, Sept.
+30 2022, from 1-3 pm. in room 3-4.
+Donations of any unopened toiletry items are welcome and we have special need of hand towels, 3 in 1 (soap, shampoo, conditioner) and emery boards.
+Donations may be placed in the marked box in the narthex.